Friends-of-Monika/mas-autostart/readme.md

     common approaches and will hook into it if possible.

+## 💡 Things to note

+Due to how this mod is made and how it interacts with system, there are few things to keep in mind:

+  * It might take from few seconds to one or two minutes for MAS to start up after computer has booted up.
+This is highly OS-specific and unfortunately there isn't anything we really can do about it.
+Please be patient, game will start as soon as OS will decide it can start.
+  * In order for autostart to work, you must have DDLC.exe/DDLC.sh files intact in your DDLC folder and you must not rename or move them.
+  * Likewise, the game won't get launched on start if you'll move it elsewhere;
+    however, autostart entry will be overwritten on next manual game launch.
+  * On Windows, your system must have VBScript engine and be able to run .vbs files (some users may have it removed for their own reasons.)

 ## ❓ Download and install instructions

 ### Step by step instruction